CoBUG/SlideShows/PF - Part 2 of PF Style Configs.markdown

 # What is PF?

-PF or Packet Filter, is a filtering mechanism which lives in the kernel, has a userland interface (`/dev/pf`) and tools (`pfctl`) for manipulating rules, table entries and gathering statistics.
+PF, or Packet Filter, is a filtering mechanism which lives in the kernel, has a userland interface (`/dev/pf`) and tools (`pfctl`) for manipulating rules, table entries and gathering statistics.